I had been wanting to hike the Appalachian Trail since I was a kid.

 Elmer’s Sunnybank Inn, North Carolina

-I enjoy a good (rare) steak but I must confess a love of vegetarian cuisine as well.
+I I enjoy a good (rare) steak but I must confess a love of vegetarian cuisine as well.
 Elmer’s, situated in Hot Springs, is a really cool place that does great dinners and awesome breakfasts all in a communal style – and there is plenty to eat!
-The vegetarian cuisine will revitalize your body and give you an excellent opportunity to restock on vitamins and nutrients.
+Their vegetarian cuisine will revitalize your body and give you an excellent opportunity to restock on vitamins and nutrients.
 The Inn also has a great selection of AT related books to read and a music room.

 Nantahala Outdoor Center, North Carolina